Skip to Main Content

 • Publisher or journal website - Check the publisher's or journal's website for copyright or usage webpages.
 Copyright policies are usually located on pages with titles like: Publishing Policies, Author Guidelines, Copyright Policies, Sharing Policies or sometimes under Frequently Asked Questions.

-• Sherpa Romeo - Use Sherpa Romeo to determine publisher copyright and open access archiving policies.
-Sherpa Romeo compiles and summaries policies making them easier to find and understand.
+• Open policy finder - Use Open policy finder to determine publisher copyright and open access archiving policies.
+Open policy finder compiles and summaries policies making them easier to find and understand.

 • ROARMAP - Use The Registry of Open Access Repository Mandates and Policies (ROARMAP) to search their registry of open access mandates and policies adopted by universities, research institutions and research funders that require or request their researchers to provide open access to their peer-reviewed research article output by depositing it in an open access repository.